5 Questions: Tim Buckley

 Posted on September 12, 2016 |

-Tim Buckley, MSc, RR, FAARC (Tim.email@example.com) is currently the Director of Respiratory Care, Sleep Disorder Center and Neurodiagnostics for United Hospital System in Kenosha, Wisconsin.
-Amazingly, Tim graduated from his RT program 40 years ago this past June.
+Tim Buckley, MSc, RR, FAARC (Tim.firstname.lastname@example.org) is Director of Respiratory Care, Sleep Disorder Center and Neurodiagnostics for United Hospital System in Kenosha, Wisconsin.
+Amazingly (his word!), Tim graduated from his RT program more than 40 years ago.
 Since that time he has worked in a variety of settings, including: pediatric critical care, home care, acute care, management and most recently in value-based care initiatives.
 He has worked both in industry for a Fortune 35 company as well as various hospital systems.

 What is the biggest challenge you face in improving the lives of people with COPD?